masadeghi/EHRsample/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this project, I've applied machine learning methods to construct predictive models from a dataset on heart failure patients.
 This dataset is provided by Zhang et al. on the PhysioNet website [1](https://physionet.org/content/heart-failure-zigong/1.3/#files), and contains 168 variables for 2,008 patients with heart failure.
 An additional dataset contains all the medications administered to the patients during their hospital stay.
-Originally, the data was used to predict emergency readmission of discharged patients.
+Originally, the data was used to predict emergency readmission of discharged patients within 6 months.

 Here, I've used the data for the following tasks:
 <ul>
-  <li>Predicting the duration of hospitalization using data that is expected to be available shortly after patient admission (Patient history, physical exam, lab tests, and drug order)</li>
+  <li>Predicting the duration of hospital stay using data that is expected to be available shortly after patient admission (Patient history, physical exam, lab tests, and drug order)</li>
 </ul>

 References: